 Our vision for Restoration is called Grace Oasis: a Safe House and Recovery Program for minor and adult survivors of slavery & human trafficking that will promote healing through caregivers and counselors pouring into the survivors through case management and advocacy and committed community partnerships providing intensive aftercare services to foster physical, mental, emotional, and spiritual healing.

-We have developed a 4-Phase Trauma Informed Recovery Program is designed to encourage safe and successful reintegration of survivors by slowly transitioning them into stages where they will encounter real-world friends, mentors, families and situations.
+We have developed a 4-Phase Trauma Informed Recovery Program is designed to encourage safe and successful reintegration of survivors by slowly transitioning them into stages where they will encounter real-world friends, mentors, families, and situations.

-The residents of Grace Oasis USA attend mandatory weekly therapy sessions with a Master’s-level licensed therapist specializing in Trauma Focused Cognitive Behavior Therapy.
-We have seen tremendous results with this model of therapy, which is evidence-based model of therapy that works well with children who have experienced severe PTSD.
+The residents of Grace Oasis USA attend mandatory weekly therapy sessions with a Master’s level licensed therapist specializing in Trauma Focused Cognitive Behavior Therapy.
+We have seen tremendous results with this model of therapy, which is an evidence-based model of therapy that works well with children who have experienced severe PTSD.
 The therapist also utilizes the following inventories with each resident (pre-and post-treatment) and scores are recorded to measure success: UCLA PTSD Index-RI; Child Depression Inventory; Trauma Symptom Checklist; and Strengths/Difficulties Questionnaire.
 The residents who need additional counseling are provided with an addiction counselor.
 We also partner with a local agency that provides intensive in-home services for residents who need this service.
 We offer art, music, pet, and equine therapy as an option, but they are not mandatory.

 Residents of Grace Oasis USA are provided a Private School education with a Master level teacher that customizes their curriculum based upon their needs and assessment scores.
-Our onsite Private School, offers both computer based and text book classes.
+Our onsite Private School offers both computer based and text book classes.
 If a resident is age 16 or older, she can participate in GED classes at a local community college, if she wants to earn her GED.
 She can also participate in dual enrollment at that community college to earn college credits.
 We also offer a variety of life skills and enrichment classes.

 Residents of Grace Oasis USA participate in a wide variety of social activities, such as group outings, concerts, educational field trips, overnight retreats, youth group events and more.
 We do our best to incorporate ‘normal’ teenage activities into our program.

 The residents attend the gym, which also offers personal trainers and a variety of classes.
 We also have several fitness instructors who come to the house for several different physical fitness classes on-site.
 Some of our residents are given the opportunity to play sports in community leagues.
-We also have several nutritionist who help to develop personalized healthy eating plans.
+We also have several nutritionists who help to develop personalized healthy eating plans.

 Residents over the age of 16 can apply for a paid, educational fellowship through our “HandMade Products for Change” program, in which they receive a monthly stipend for 10 hours per week.
-They make hand-made products and go through a job skills curriculum we developed that lasts for just one semester (12 weeks), or continue on for the additional semesters.
+They make hand-made products and go through a job skills curriculum we developed that lasts for just one semester (12 weeks) or continue on for the additional semesters.
 They learn financial management, how to work with difficult people, resume building, interview skills, leadership, and much more.
-Those who are 16 years old or older, after they have worked our in house work program, they may also have the opportunity to work out in the public with those who are partnering to employee those we serve.
+Those who are 16 years old or older, after they have worked our in-house work program, they may also have the opportunity to work out in the public with those who are partnering to employee those we serve.

-Residents are provided probono legal assistance as needed.
+Residents are provided Pro Bono legal assistance as needed.

 Our staff and volunteers share a common faith in Christianity.
 While we are a faith-based organization, we do not “force” our beliefs on any of the residents.
 We operate in a very accepting, loving, non-judgmental manner.
-The atmosphere of our house includes prayer, bible study, and Christian music.
+The atmosphere of our house includes prayer, Bible study, and Christian music.
 It is our hope that our residents will choose to participate, but we will not force them to – nor will they receive any judgment or reprimand if they choose not to.
 We have a non-discriminatory policy and we provide our services to clients in need regardless of their race and religion.

 To provide a dual-informed (paired over-comer & non-victim) model of aftercare with a personalized recovery and development plan for each survivor.